- Chainlink is the brainchild of Sergey Nazarov and Steve Ellis, who are currently leading the company as CEO & CTO

 #1.
 Securities Smart Contracts

-The bonds and smart contracts are based on interest rate derivatives and thus, they can implement Chainlink as it will lead to an increase in the effectiveness of them.
+The bonds and smart contracts are based on interest rate derivatives.
 Securities smart contracts is a perfect fit for the implementation of Chainlink as they depend on different financial websites and APIs to report data about market prices and more.

 #2.
 Insurance smart contracts

 Smart contracts will be a game-changer for the insurance industry.
-Chainlink will add another layer of superiority to insurance smart contracts as it can help feed data from external sources to it.
-It will help smart insurance contracts define the insurable event and decide if payments are to be disbursed to the insured individual or organization.
+Real-world data feeds adds another layer of superiority to insurance smart contracts.
+These smart contracts can define the insurable event and decide if payments are to be disbursed to the insured individual or organization.

 #3.
 Trade finance smart contracts

 The trade finance smart contracts can be powered by Chainlink, feeding data to the smart contract through ERP systems or GPS, making it possible to confirm if the contractual obligations were fulfilled or not.

 Chainlink is aiming for widespread adoption and use-cases for its oracle system.
 They have proved their mettle to the wide blockchain community by signing many high-profile partnerships and increasing their foothold as a major dataset player in DeFi.

 Chainlink’s growth will depend on its ability to continually prove its worth to projects and companies in the DeFi space.
 Secure, reliable, manipulation resistant datasets and price feeds are critical to the execution of smart contracts and with Chainlink’s growing oracle network, DeFi becomes a safer space for users and developers alike and helps to usher in mainstream adoption.